jsviveroj/UNSimplexMO/README.md

 # UNSimplexMO
-- LAnguage to apply Simplex algorithms, based on his history, builded with ANTLR
+- Language to apply Simplex algorithms, based on his history, builded with ANTLR